Toco toucan beak: Defense

 Toucans have natural predators such as forest eagles, hawks, and owls.
 The birds must also defend themselves from boas, jaguars and margays who sometimes invade toucan nests.
 To protect themselves, toucans rely heavily on their loud voices that aim to scare off enemies and alert other toucans to the threat of danger.
 In addition, toucans will strike their bill against a tree or branch as a defensive display of strength.
 The toucan bill can withstand such compressive strikes against branches due to its previously described structure.
 Other defensive acts include toucans consuming small baby birds or eggs of other birds.
-The extreme size of the toucan’s bill provides defensive assistance since smaller birds are frightened by both the size and bright colors of the bill.
-The toucan’s beak and its strength, however, are only useful in defense while perched; other birds typically only attack a toucan while it is in flight since the bird cannot defend itself with its beak while flying.
+The extreme size of the toucan's bill provides defensive assistance since smaller birds are frightened by both the size and bright colors of the bill.
+The toucan's beak and its strength, however, are only useful in defense while perched; other birds typically only attack a toucan while it is in flight since the bird cannot defend itself with its beak while flying.

-Biomimicry Associated with the Toucan Beak
+Biomimicry

 The unique properties of the toco toucan beak make it a viable option for biomimetic designs, or systems modeled on biological entities.
 Toucan beaks are responsible for only one twentieth of the entire mass of the creature allowing the bird to fly even with its massive beak.
-As previously mentioned, the keratin shell and closed-cell foam organization in the toucan beak plays a role in the beak’s characteristic energy absorption, compressive resistance, high stiffness and strength features.
+As previously mentioned, the keratin shell and closed-cell foam organization in the toucan beak plays a role in the beak's characteristic energy absorption, compressive resistance, high stiffness and strength features.
 Additionally, toucan beaks also have insulation capacities.
 All of the properties of the toucan beak in tandem with its low weight make the beak a valuable biological entity to study for a variety of design applications.
 However, there are currently only a few applications of the toucan and its beak in biomimetic models.